sigstore/root-signing/playbooks/snapshot-timestamp-sync.md

 timestamp metadata midweek.

 After being approved and merged, the metadata is [synced](../.github/workflows/sync-main-to-preprod.yml) to a preproduction GCS bucket.
-Probers run against the bucket to (Repo only visible to Sigstore infrastructure developers):
+Probers run against the bucket to:

-* Verify an artifact using the production TUF repository [here](https://github.com/sigstore/public-good-instance/blob/main/.github/workflows/reusable-prober.yml#L220-L249)
+* Verify an artifact using the production TUF repository [here](https://github.com/sigstore/sigstore-probers/blob/main/.github/workflows/reusable-prober.yml#L245-L304)
-* Verify the repository and the expiration of the metadata [here](https://github.com/sigstore/public-good-instance/blob/main/.github/workflows/reusable-prober.yml#L134-L156)
+* Verify the repository and the expiration of the metadata [here](https://github.com/sigstore/sigstore-probers/blob/main/.github/workflows/reusable-prober.yml#L106-L170)

 Note the staging environment refers to the `sigstage.dev` environment, not the preproduction environment.